-Virology specialist services - ISQuality@nbt.nhs.uk
+Virology specialist services - Infection Sciences (Microbiology & Virology) | North Bristol NHS Trust (nbt.nhs.uk) or email ISQuality@nbt.nhs.uk

 The referral request forms have been designed so that the appropriate test can be indicated and associated information is provided when sending samples to the laboratory.
 Please ensure that referral request forms are used, photocopies of original forms or samples submitted on multi-forms may result in the incorrect tests performed or required tests may be missed.